apache/incubator-resilientdb/README.md

 ## Online Documentation:

-You may find the latest ResilientDB documentation, including a programming guide, on the **[project web blog](https://blog.resilientdb.com/archive.html?tag=NexRes)**.
+You may find the latest ResilientDB documentation, including a programming guide, on our **[blog repository](https://blog.resilientdb.com/archive.html?tag=NexRes)**.
 This README file provides basic setup instructions.

 #### Table of Contents
 1. **[Architecture Overview (network, consensus, and execution layers)](https://blog.resilientdb.com/2022/09/27/What_Is_NexRes.html)**